hballington12/adda/docs/getting-started.md

   - `cd /home/<user>/clusterTest`: Tells the cluster where the current directory should be.
 This determines where your output files are dumped.
   - `/home/<user>/adda/src/seq/adda`: Tells the cluster what executable file to run.
 You can append arguments to this in the usual format.
 For example: `/home/johnsmith123/adda/src/seq/adda –grid 16 –m 1.5 0 –dpl 15`

+- For the MPI version of ADDA, change the exectuable filename accordingly, from `adda` to `adda_mpi`.
+The number of processes allocated to the job can be adjusted by changed the parts per node (ppn) on line 3.
+Please be wary that the log file does not correctly identify the number of processes.

 - Now that the shell file has been made, we are almost ready to submit the job to the cluster.
 In PuTTY, navigate to the location of the shell file using:
 ```
 cd; cd/clusterTest